logiquants/Logiquants-Website/content/privacy-policy.md

 <p align=center>Effective date: 24th day of May, 2022</p>

-\[www.logiquants.ca\]() (the "Site") is owned and operated by Logiquants Ltd. Logiquants Ltd is the data controller and can be contacted at:
+<div style="display: inline">www.logiquants.ca\]</div> (the "Site") is owned and operated by Logiquants Ltd. Logiquants Ltd is the data controller and can be contacted at:

 contact@logiquants.ca ________________________________________ ADDRESS GOES HERE, Toronto, ON, M5J 1C4